Cremation: Ancient

 Criticism of burial rites is a common aspersion by competing religions and cultures, including the association of cremation with fire sacrifice or human sacrifice.

 Hinduism and Jainism are notable for not only allowing but prescribing cremation.
 Cremation in India is first attested in the Cemetery H culture (from c.
 1900 BCE), considered the last phase of Indus Valley Civilisation and beginning of the Vedic civilization.
 The Rigveda contains a reference to the emerging practice, in RV 10.15.14, where the forefathers "both cremated (agnidagdhá-) and uncremated (ánagnidagdha-)" are invoked.

 Cremation remained common but not universal, in both ancient Greece and ancient Rome.
 According to Cicero, burial was considered the more archaic rite in Rome.

 The rise of Christianity saw an end to cremation in Europe, though it may have already been in decline.

 In early Roman Britain, cremation was usual but diminished by the 4th century.
 It then reappeared in the 5th and 6th centuries during the migration era, when sacrificed animals were sometimes included on the pyre, and the dead were dressed in costume and with ornaments for the burning.
 That custom was also very widespread among the Germanic peoples of the northern continental lands from which the Anglo-Saxon migrants are supposed to have been derived, during the same period.
 These ashes were usually thereafter deposited in a vessel of clay or bronze in an "urn cemetery".
 The custom again died out with the Christian conversion of the Anglo-Saxons or Early English during the 7th century, when Christian burial became general.

 Middle Ages

 In parts of Europe, cremation was forbidden by law, and even punishable by death if combined with Heathen rites.
 Cremation was sometimes used by Catholic authorities as part of punishment for accused heretics, which included burning at the stake.
 For example, the body of John Wycliff was exhumed years after his death and burned to ashes, with the ashes thrown in a river, explicitly as a posthumous punishment for his denial of the Roman Catholic doctrine of transubstantiation.

-The first to advocate for the use of cremation was the physician Sir Thomas Browne in 1658.
+The first to advocate for the use of cremation was the physician Sir Thomas Browne in Urne Buriall (1658) which interpreted cremation as means of oblivion and reveals plainly that "there is no antidote against the Opium of time...".
 Honoretta Brooks Pratt became the first recorded cremated European individual in modern times when she died on 26 September 1769 and was illegally cremated at the burial ground on Hanover Square in London.